sectrs-acai/shrinkwrap/documentation/userguide/quickstart.rst

 .. note::

-  Before executing the below commands, you must log your local docker install into Arm's Artifactory repository.
-See :ref:`userguide/runtimes:Log into Arm Artifactory Repository` for instructions.

-  Alternatively, you can choose to run with the ``null`` runtime by providing --runtime=null.
+  By default, the below commands will automatically download and use the appropriate container image from Docker Hub.
+Alternatively, you can choose to run with the ``null`` runtime by providing ``--runtime=null`` (between ``shrinkwrap`` and the sub-command).
 This will cause all commands to be executed on the native system.
 Users are responsible for setting up the environment in this case.

 First invoke the tool to view help: